Baerenstein/baerenstein/README.md

 # Welcome to Baerenstein's GitHub 👋

 ## 🚀 About Me
-I'm an **options specialist** and **quant developer** with a passion for transforming complex concepts into tools for analysis and visualizations.
-I focus on:
-- **Options Analysis:** Options surfaces, volatility modeling, and trade analysis.
+I'm your average **quant trader/strategist/developer/architecht/researcher**.
+Things I like:
+- **Options:** Volatility surface modelling, options trading (stocks and crypto, i like all flavors)
-- **Algorithmic Trading:** Developing strategies using QuantConnect.
+- **Algorithmic Trading:** Developing trading algorithms using Nautilus and QuantConnect, or DIY solutions
-- **Risk Management:** Dynamic hedging, market-making, and vega bucketing for real-world applications.
+- **Risk (Management):** "The paradox of good risk management is that it allows you to take on more risk" -someone
+- **Visualisations: ** Just making data pretty

 ---